r-papso/pynet/README.md

 ### _Loss functions_

 Loss function implementations are included in the [pynet.loss](./pynet/loss) namespace.
 Custom loss functions can be created by implementing the [Loss](./pynet/loss/abstract.py) abstract class.
-Loss functions included in the Pynet packages are:
+Loss functions included in the Pynet library are:

 - Binary cross entropy [[link]](./pynet/loss/bce.py)
 - Mean squared error [[link]](./pynet/loss/mse.py)

 ### _Optimization algorithms_

 Optimization algorithm implementations are included in the [pynet.optimizers](./pynet/optimizers) namespace.
 New optimization algorithm can be created by implementing the [Optimizer](./pynet/optimizers/abstract.py) abstract class.
-Optimization algorithms included in the package:
+Optimization algorithms included in the library:

 - Stochastic Gradient Descent (SGD) [[link]](./pynet/optimizers/sgd.py)

 ### _Data manipulation_

 [pynet.data](./pynet/data) namespace provides abstraction over the datasets used for training the neural network.
-[In-memory](./pynet/data/in_memory.py) dataset implementation is already included in the package, however one can create their own dataset implementation by extending the [Dataset](./pynet/data/abstract.py) abstract class.
+[In-memory](./pynet/data/in_memory.py) dataset implementation is already included in the library, however one can create their own dataset implementation by extending the [Dataset](./pynet/data/abstract.py) abstract class.

 ### _Neural network training_